 What will I learn in this degree program?

 Digitalization is changing ever more areas of our everyday lives – including engineering.
 In the Engineering master’s degree program, students acquire the know-how required to master the challenges of the newly digitalized world of engineering.
-The new degree program will start in the 2017/18 academic year, subject to accreditation by AQ Austria.

 In addition to building on engineering fundamentals, the focus of this full-time study program is on developing machinery and plants, starting from coming up with ideas and preparing drafts in a structured way down to the construction, calculation and simulation thereof.
 The latest standard industry software tools for calculation and simulation are used along this entire development process in practical exercise and projects.
 Through the combination of technical, economic and personality-building content, students obtain modern, varied and highly practical training that subsequently opens the door to many different occupational paths.
 The labor market is looking for experts who can understand, organize, plan and manage this entire development process in a wide range of different engineering sectors (such as tool-making machines, automotive engineering, automation engineering) as an independently acting project leader.
 Students learn:

 - To understand and specifically apply the entire development process of machinery in line with the current state of technology, in particular

 - to clarify customer requirements during the initial idea generation and planning phases,

 - to develop an abstract representation of the required product functions and fundamentally possible solutions during the creative / conceptual phase,

 - to identify the best general solution and to fix the design thereof during the design phase,